 Our Corporate Social Responsibility Policy aims to improve the impact of our business on society and the economies of the places within which we live and work.

 Our supply chains

 The Firm will not support or deal with any business knowingly involved in slavery or human trafficking.
-Since the Transparency in Supply Chains clause (clause 6) came into force in October 2015, our procurement process started to include the vetting of every new supplier based on the nature and value of the product or service.
+Since the Transparency in Supply Chains clause (clause 6) came into force in October 2015, our procurement process has included the vetting of every new supplier, the level of which is based on the nature and value of the product or service.

 7 hours ago